garrett-laroy-johnson/garrett-laroy-johnson.github.io/src/now.md

 title: NOW
 ---

 I am on the job market for both academic jobs (full-time tenure-track || visiting assistant professor) as well as non-academic curatorial and arts organizational positions!
-I'm happy to talk with hiring committees to see about fit.
+I'm happy to talk with hiring committees or receive recommendations for jobs that will support my work.

 Leonardo Journal's peer-review has recognized my dissertation abstract as a top submission to their [abstract database](https://leonardo.info/graduate-abstracts?gad_source=1&gclid=CjwKCAjwl6-3BhBWEiwApN6_kn8blU9qdZp0qEBIsouYt4SSTRcvjpxzVoBjVI4HgpV_U5gTUt3VixoCOkUQAvD_BwE) and will be printed in their late 2024 publication.